Energia (rocket): Discontinuation and potential revival

 Production of Energia rockets ended with the end of the Buran shuttle project in the late 1980s, and more certainly, with the fall of the Soviet Union in 1991.
 Since that time, there have been persistent rumors of the renewal of production, but given the political realities, that is highly unlikely.

 While the Energia is no longer in production, the Zenit boosters were in use until 2017.
 The four strap-on liquid-fuel boosters, which burned kerosene and liquid oxygen, were the basis of the Zenit rocket which used the same engines.
 The engine is the four combustion chamber RD-170.
 Its derivative, the RD-171, was used on the Zenit rocket.
 A half-sized derivative of the engine, the two-chamber RD-180, powers Lockheed Martin's Atlas V rocket, while the single-chamber derivative, the RD-191, has been used to launch the Korean Naro-1 (as a reduced-thrust variant named the RD-151) and the Russian Angara rocket.
 The RD-181, based on the RD-191, is used on the Antares rocket.

-In August 2016, Roscosmos announced conceptual plans to develop a super heavy-lift launch vehicle from existing Energia components instead of pushing the less-powerful Angara A5V project.
+In August 2016, Roscosmos announced conceptual plans to develop a super heavy-lift launch vehicle from existing Energia components (particularly the RD-171 engine for side boosters) instead of pushing the less-powerful Angara A5V project.
 This would allow Russia to launch missions towards establishing a permanent Moon base with simpler logistics, launching just one or two 80–160-ton super-heavy rockets instead of four 40-ton Angara A5Vs implying quick-sequence launches and multiple in-orbit rendezvous.

 Tests of RD-171MV engine, an updated version of the engine used in Energia, were completed in September 2021 and may potentially be used in the successor Soyuz-5 rocket.